Posts

 "Baby, It's You".

-OK, girls and boys, back to the 60s: Although this 1961 Bacharach/Dixon/David ballad was first recorded by The Shirelles and then covered by The Beatles on their first album, the highest-charting version was by Smith in '69, produced by Del Shannon and peaking at #5.
+OK, girls and boys, back to the 60s: Although this 1961 romantic Bacharach/Dixon/David ballad was first recorded by The Shirelles and then covered by The Beatles on their first album, the highest-charting version was by Smith in 1969, produced by Del Shannon and peaking at #5.
 The Shirelles took it to #8 and The Beatles to #7 UK and #67 U.S. in '63.
 The original working title was "I'll Cherish You".
 Song?
 Answer: "Baby, It's You".
 I'm partial to The Beatles' version (no surprise!). https://www.youtube.com/watch?v=8clnxViHdp8 https://www.youtube.com/watch?v=AWUTlM6hz0g https://www.youtube.com/watch?v=wTu3SaIcZSc

-"65 Love Affair" by Paul Davis.
+" '65 Love Affair" by Paul Davis.

 OK, girls and boys, back to the 80s: This 1981 Paul Davis release from his "Cool Night" album marked a change from his country/ballad roots into blue-eyed soul.
 The gamble paid off - it peaked at #6 on Billboard's Hot 100 in early '82, his best-selling single ever.
-The original title was changed by the producers as it would have made the singer 7 years old - a little inappropriate!
+The original title was changed by the producers as it would have made the singer 7-years-old - a little inappropriate!
 Song?
-Answer: "65 Love Affair" by Paul Davis. https://www.youtube.com/watch?v=Dz24kKWGlT8
+Answer: "'65 Love Affair" by Paul Davis. https://www.youtube.com/watch?v=Dz24kKWGlT8

 "Green Onions" by Booker T and The M.G.'s.

-OK, boys and girls, back to the 60s: A 16-year-old Memphis native recorded this soul instrumental classic in 1962 with the STAX Records' house band on his signature Hammond B-3 organ with its big-a** Leslie Speaker Cabinet.
+OK, boys and girls, back to the 60s: A 16-year-old Memphis native recorded this soul instrumental classic in 1962 with the STAX Records' house band on his signature Hammond B3 organ with its big-a** Leslie Speaker Cabinet.
 Inspired by a friend's cat with a peculiar walk - NOT a marijuana reference, as it was originally thought.
-Topped the soul charts and peaked at #3 on Pop. #183 on Rolling Stone's 500 Greatest Songs of All Time and Grammy Hall Of Fame inductee.
+It topped the soul charts and peaked at #3 on Pop. #183 on Rolling Stone's 500 Greatest Songs of All Time and Grammy Hall of Fame inductee.
 Covered by The Ventures in '63 and featured on the "American Graffiti" soundtrack ('73).
 Song?
 Group?
 Answer: "Green Onions" by Booker T and The M.G.'s.
 Green Onions was a cat that hung around the STAX studio and had a funky stride.
 BTW, M.G. stands for "Musical Group" NOT the British sports car. https://www.youtube.com/watch?v=0oox9bJaGJ8

 "From Me to You" by Del Shannon.